 Notes: In-place volumes are reported at surface conditions.
-Totals of in-place volumes and unrisked prospective resources beyond the prospect level are not reflective of volumes that can be expected to be recovered and are shown for convienence only.
+Totals of in-place volumes and unrisked prospective resources beyond the prospect and lead levels are not reflective of volumes that can be expected to be recovered and are shown for convenience only.